Why Rideshare Assault Happens

 Do I Need A Rideshare Lawyer?

 If you or someone you know is a victim of Uber and Lyft sexual assault, physical assault, unwanted physical contact, indecent exposure or rape, you have legal rights.
 Many survivors have gained a sense of justice and closure by holding their abusers accountable.
-An experienced rideshare attorney can help you navigate the legal justice system and build a strong case against your abusers.
+An experienced rideshare assault lawyer can help you navigate the legal justice system and build a strong case against your abusers.

 How Long Do I Have to File a Rideshare Assault Lawsuit?